wilsobl/open_gov/README.md

 TODO:
+- in init: add mysql queries to pull from representatives and user_favorite_reps tables
+    - switch user_rep map to have it's own loading function and store repGUID has string, not int
+- create a kafka consumer go script that reads in messages and writes to mysql db
 - check for duplicates on userRep edit function
-- set up kafka stream for adding/removing reps
 - set up external data sources (S3?) for users, reps, etc.
 - set up CI/CD pipeline
 - deploy to AWS EC2

+DONE:
+- set up kafka stream for adding/removing reps

 To set up kafka comsumer/producer: